-About Peninsula Cardiovascular
+About Advanced Cardiovascular Specialists

 Neal A. Scott, M.D.

-Peninsula Cardiovascular with Dr. Neal Scott, M.D., in Mountain View, CA has a goal of providing outstanding care that is individualized, compassionate and understanding.
+Advanced Cardiovascular Specialists with Dr. Neal Scott, M.D., in Mountain View, CA has a goal of providing outstanding care that is individualized, compassionate and understanding.
 The diagnostic and therapeutic approach used comes from a combination of outstanding training, clinical experience and the use of well-established studies from the medical literature.
 A major focus is placed on preventive cardiology.

 Watch Video About Our Practice Below